OlivierLD/raspberry-coffee/README.md

     - change pswd, hostname
 - Reboot (and now, you can use `ssh`) and reconnect

-- Run the following commands:
+- From a terminal, run the following commands:
 ```
 $ sudo apt-get update
 $ sudo apt-get install vim